-We’re growing!
-My lab is currently looking to fill graduate and postdoctoral positions with students interested in the hydrology of working landscapes.
+We are always looking to connect with students interested in the hydrology of working landscapes.
 Please contact me with email (email@example.com) to explore possibilities.

 Dr. Steve Lyon was born and raised in Navarre, Ohio.
 He attended Purdue University and graduated with a BSc in Agricultural and Biological Engineering.
 Steve completed his MSc and PhD both in Biological and Environmental Engineering at Cornell University looking at how we incorporate the spatial structure of shallow water tables into hydrology.
 Dr. Lyon continued with postdoctoral research at the University of Arizona focusing on the evolution of land-water interaction in space and time.
 He joined the Department of Physical Geography at Stockholm University in 2008 promoting to Full Professor in 2016.
 While maintaining this affiliation, Steve worked with The Nature Conservancy as a Freshwater and Conservation Scientist.